XinArkh/VNect/README.md

 ### Application

-1. `benchmark.py` is a class implementation containing all the elements needed to run the model.
+1. (Deperated) `benchmark.py` is a class implementation containing all the elements needed to run the model.

 2. `run_estimator.py` is a script for running with **video stream**.

-3. `run_estimator_ps.py` is a multiprocessing version script.
+3. (Recommended) `run_estimator_ps.py` is a multiprocessing version script.
 When 3d plotting function shuts down in `run_estimator.py` mentioned above, you can try this one.

-4. `run_estimator_robot.py` provides ROS and serial connection for communication in robot controlling besides the functions in `run_estimator.py`.
+4. `run_estimator_robot.py` additionally provides ROS network and/or serial connection for communication in robot controlling.

 5. **[NOTE]** To run the video stream based scripts mentioned above: